ClickUp vs Notion

 Frequently Asked Questions

-ClickUp is better for project management because it has native task views, Gantt charts, time tracking, and advanced automation built-in.
-Notion can be adapted for project management but requires significant manual setup and lacks native project features.
+ClickUp is superior for dedicated project management with native Gantt charts, task dependencies, automated workflows, and team workload tracking.
+Notion can handle projects but requires more manual setup and lacks advanced timeline features.

 Sources & references